 Y93 Ramen Chicken Broth

 Y93 Chicken broth is 100% in-house made.
-Not only use the whole chicken, but the secret behind it is we also use fish bones and lots of different vegetables.
+Not only use whole chicken, but the secret behind it is we also use lots of different vegetables.

-Pork bone broth needs to be boiled for at least 8 hours; in contrast, chicken broth cannot be boiling for too long; otherwise, it will turn sour.
-The secret is right after the water boiling, the heat needs to turn down to low, and let the broth simmer for at least 6 hours.
-Again, no MSG needed to add, the broth itself already full of umami.
+Pork bone broth needs to be boiled for at least 8 hours; in contrast, chicken broth cannot be boiled for too long; otherwise, it will turn sour.
+The secret is right after the water boils, the heat needs to turn down to low, and let the broth simmer for at least 6 hours.
+Again, no MSG needed to add, the broth itself was already full of umami.

-*Fun eating tips: Do you know you can add rice into the ramen broth too?
+*Fun eating tips: Do you know you can add rice to the ramen broth too?
 Same delicious good!